 - If you are having laser resurfacing or laser hair removal after your tattoo has healed, please inform the laser technician.
 Continue at your own discretion.
 Laser procedures may darken, lighten, or discolor the tattooed area.

 - This treatment is only meant to last 1-2 years depending on your skin and daily lifestyle.
 Touch-ups will be necessary.

 - If you have oily skin, an iron deficiency, or a very strong immune system, your pigment will not last as long as others.
 If this is your case, you may have to come back earlier for touch-ups.

 - Oily skin will not heal as crisp as dry skin.

 - If you are trying to fix a tattoo done previously by another artist, the final results may not completely hide the previous work.
 You may need additional appointments to have better results.

 ** Following these guidelines is extremely important for the healed results of your Cosmetic Tattoo**

 Please DO NOT apply other products or follow another artists’ aftercare instructions.
 Through personal experience and research, these instructions will give you the best results for my technique.

 AND DON’T FORGET TO SEND ME YOUR HEALED SELFIE TO BE FEATURED ON MY PAGE! 🙂

-You can refer to this photo guide which I had ‘borrowed’ from another artist friend on how the healing process looks like:
+You may refer to this photo guide which I had borrowed from another artist friend on how the healing process looks like: